 The Place to be – Folkestone Harbour arm

-The newly renovated Harbour Arm in Folkestone is one of the town’s main attractions.
-The Arm offers many different places to eat and drink, live music, the Big Screen and stunning views of the town, White Cliffs and looking out across to France.
+The renovated Harbour Arm in Folkestone is one of the town’s main attractions.
+All year round there are stunning views of the town, White Cliffs and looking out across to France.
 It’s a place to promenade, meet friends and get a perspective on Folkestone, and life in general.